kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 Python will throw an error
 because the name has been rebound and the function that takes a single argument does not exist anymore.
-One way to overcome this is by using default parameters, i.e. parameters that start with a default value, which can be overriden.
+One way to overcome this is by using default parameters, i.e. parameters that start with a default value, which can be overridden.
 Following the example above, the same function could be rewritten as follows:

 ```python